AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/share-a-program.md

 * You can share programs individually, or you can share several of them at a time.

-  For more information about sharing items in Workfront, see [Share an object in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).
+  For more information about sharing items in Workfront, see [Share an object](../../workfront-basics/grant-and-request-access-to-objects/share-an-object.md).

 * You can only grant View or Manage permissions on programs.